AckerApple/mega-aide/README.md

 -  💪 How do I map Smash Bros (latest one in there) buttons to my Megacade buttons?
 Only XBox controllers work
 - 🎬 ❌ None of the items in "Movies" will play
   - The unite group gave me a reply: `Because there were no movies on Omega when given to Dave.
 Dave has since put them back on, but that’s on him to guide you.
 Give him a call.`
+  - Contacted Dave and he mentioned a new drive coming out with more games and movies.
+May just wait for that.
+Hate to have broken movies folder.
+Will give this issue some more time.

 <a id="_issues_with_answers_to_perform"></a>